 Employees can also quickly and easily donate unused PTO to over 1.2 million certified 501c(3) nonprofits.
 These include both local and national organizations providing relief today, such as United Way, International Red Cross, World Vision, and the Gates Foundation.
 Food Lifeline and local food banks and relief organizations are providing important services today at the local level.
 Employees can also donate to locate religious and community organizations.

 Organizations in some cases have set up specific foundations to help with the coronavirus pandemic.
 For example, donations to the CDC Foundation fund testing, ventilators, and hospital beds across the country.
+Here's a list of top COVID-19 relief organizations.

 Many employees experienced reduced paychecks while complying with shelter-in-place orders and other restrictions related to COVID-19.
 Coupled with this, they also find that they need to stock up on food, medicine and supplies, leading to a short-term cash crunch for many.